Louth, Lincolnshire: Transport

 The station closed to passengers in 1970 along with the Mablethorpe Loop Line and the section from Firsby to Louth of the East Lincolnshire Railway.
 The section to Grimsby remained in use for freight traffic until December 1980 when it closed and was later removed.

-The station building and Louth North Signal Box remain in situ to this day as private dwellings.
+The station building and Louth North Signal Box remain as private dwellings.
 All of the station site has been built on by residential and commercial outlets.

-There are plans to eventually have Louth as the southern terminus of the Lincolnshire Wolds Railway which would utilise the trackbed from Louth to Holton-Le-Clay, although it will be to the north of Louth due to the station building now being occupied and the station site around it built over.
-This would mean Louth would have a rail connection for the first time in almost 50 years, since the closure to passengers in 1970, but at a new station site.
+There are plans to have Louth as the southern terminus of the Lincolnshire Wolds Railway using the trackbed from Holton-Le-Clay, although the station will be north of Louth because the existing station building is occupied and the site around it built over.
+This would mean Louth would have a rail connection for the first time in almost 50 years.

-A canal was built between 1765 and 1770 to connect Louth to the sea at Tetney.
+Louth Canal was built between 1765 and 1770 to connect Louth to the sea at Tetney.
 It was formally abandoned in 1924.

-A fuller account is at Louth Canal.

-There are regular buses connecting Louth with the nearby Grimsby, Skegness, Mablethorpe and Lincoln.
-All services are operated by different companies but the main one is Stagecoach.
-However, unlike other towns.
-The town is not served by late-night services with the last bus departing the town at 7:00 pm.